meatware/genomics_test/README.md

 ![Exif-ripper architecture](docs/exif_ripper.drawio.png)

 A natural solution for this problem is to use AWS lambda because this service provides the ability to monitor an s3 bucket and trigger event based messages that can be sent to any arbitrary downstream image processor.
-Indeed, a whole pipeline of lambda functions can used in the "chain of responsibilty pattern" if desired.
+Indeed, a whole pipeline of lambda functions can used in the "chain of responsibility pattern" if desired.

 ![Chain of responsibility](docs/Chained-Microservices-Design-Pattern.png)